JGedff/Firebase-NodeJs/README.md

 # Before runing the service

-* The folde public is there without nothing, but if you delete that folder, nothing will work.
+* The folder public have 3 documents.
+Each one will have to be in the folder of their extension.
+Ex: style.css in the folder css.
+DO NOT delete the folder public.
+It will crash if you delete it.

 * In your firebase storage, you'll have to create 4 folders:
   * css: